-Leake Street Arches is a celebration of urban art, dining and music live from Waterloo.
+Leake Street Arches is a celebration of urban art, dining and entertainment live from Waterloo.

 Eight former railway arches next to the famous Graffiti Tunnel have been brought back to life to provide a curated collection of independent restaurants and bars that capture the essence of urban culture.
 Head to Leake Street Arches to fuel your creativity and leave your mark.

 EXPLORE #LEAKESTREET ON TWITTER>

 Aures London’s mission is to give artists the opportunity to convey their message in the most impactful way possible.
 By combining technology and science, Aures London creates one of a kind immersive spaces for the arts.

 Aures will be home to "Sensorium", the world's first 5 sensory immersive venue for the arts and events.

 Currently in beta stage, once all 5 phases (incorporating sound, light, touch, taste and smell) are complete, Sensorium will offer world class technology for fully immersive events.

 In the meantime, this blank canvas event space within a seven-metre high exposed brick arch offering over 2,000 square feet of floor space and capacity for up to 150 seated or 300 standing, provides the perfect venue for product launches, photoshoots, presentations and corporate parties.

 The Lost Rivers Brewing Co. was born following an lively chat with a wise old man about the Lost Rivers of London.
 Inspired by his tales, not only was the brewery named after the Lost Rivers but also the ales being produced.